Mexican Crema | Delicious Condiment

 • Lime juice – Freshly squeezed is the way to go.

-• Chipotle powder – If you’re not familiar with this delightful spice, it has a smokey flavor that is very satisfying.
-I use only 1/4 teaspoon but if you like it really spicy, use 1/2 teaspoon or even more if you can stand the heat.
-If you don’t have chipotle powder, you could substitute regular chili powder but just know that you won’t have the smokey flavor that is associated with chipotles.
+• Chipotle powder – If you’re not familiar with this delightful spice, it has a smoky flavor that is very satisfying.
+I use only 1/4 teaspoon, but if you like it spicy, use 1/2 teaspoon or even more if you can stand the heat.
+If you don’t have chipotle powder, you can substitute regular chili powder, but be aware that you won’t experience the smoky flavor associated with chipotles.

 • Salt – Only a dash is needed.